shreyar007/Online-Hotel-Booking-System/README.md

 # Online-Hotel-Booking-System
 The project “Online Hotel Booking System” is a system based on accessing the internet to book rooms in a hotel.
 The purpose of this study is to develop and implement an online hotel reservation system for hotels that will replace the manual method of booking hotel rooms.

+The purpose of this mini project is to enable customers to make reservations for our hotel online.
+When the customer visits the website, he/she can view the pictures of the hotel in the gallery section.
+Details of the rooms and tariff per night is provided.
+If the customer wants to make a reservation they need to sign up by entering their details like name, phone number, mail id.
+The customer can then reserve a room by entering details like check in and check out date, number of rooms and number of members.
+Reservations can be made for dining as well.
+For both these reservations, a receipt will be issued.
+Details about the hotel are provided or customer service.
+The customer can also provide feedback about our hotel.